MicrosoftDocs/customer-insights/ci-docs/journeys/email-insights.md

 To view email insights, go to **Real-time journeys** > **Email** > **Insights** tab.

+> [!NOTE]
+> Email insights will display interaction data for the last 12 months only.
+However, all historical interaction data is still retained in the data storage.

 ## Email delivery and interactions

 - **Delivery KPIs**: Gain insights into the delivery rate, number of blocks, and delivery failures for the selected message.